itman83/Haggle/README.md

 Buy and sell items via live auction.

-This app is not fully complete yet, and there are some obvious problems associated with this codebase that I'll briefly touch on.
+This app is not fully complete yet, and there are a couple obvious problems associated with this codebase that I'll briefly touch on.

 For one, error emissions encapsulated by the networking layer have been commented out as I further investigate how they short curcuit subsequent observable sequences.
 One solution to gain more control over error's is to denote the Ouputs of a given view model as `Driver`s to be certain that they never error out, and that UI updates occur on the main thread.
 My current solution takes advantage of the `materialize` and `observeOn(scheduler:)` rx operators.